I was recently asked this question on Quora: "What is the true impact of placebo effect on science?" My answer:

 produced by a placebo drug or treatment, which cannot be attributed to the

-”.
+properties of the placebo itself”.
 Correct.
 But then Oxford cites the “common

-sense knowledge” (AKA ignorance), finishing their
+sense knowledge” (AKA ignorance), finishing their definition with nonsense “

-and must therefore be due to the patient's belief in that treatment
+and must therefore be due to the patient's belief in that treatment”.

 This is the common nonsense, and it leads to ignorance of cause.